Edith Katherine Cash: Early life

 Edith Cash was born in Binghamton, New York, to John Ferris Cash and Adella Knapp Cash.
 She graduated from George Washington University in 1912 with an AB degree in history and languages and was the recipient of the Thomas F. Walsh undergraduate prize for academic excellence.
 She was knowledgeable about European literature, and according to the catalog from George Washington University, her major was in French with a minor in French and English.
 She studied as an assistant only one-night weekly during six months (October 1921 to May 1922) to obtain her formal mycology training, at the USDA Graduate School.
+Together with Flora Wambaugh Patterson and William Webster Diehl she issued the exsiccata-like series Mycological exchange of 1921 with specimens distributed by the USDA.
 She spent her entire research career in this institution.
 Cash started as a botanical translator in 1913.
 After 11 years, she advanced from that position to junior pathologist (1924).
 She obtained the position as assistant pathologist in 1929, after that as associate mycologist in 1944 and finally as mycologist in 1956.